TTL Too High: Why Your DNS Change Won't Propagate

 You repointed an A record from old hosting to new hosting.
-The new server is ready.
-You can curl the new IP and see the new site.
+The new server is ready — you can curl the new IP and see the new site.
 But half your users still see the old site, your email logs show traffic hitting the old IP, and your phone (on cellular) sees the new site while your laptop (on home Wi-Fi) sees the old one.
-Nothing is broken — you’re watching cached DNS expire at different rates around the world, because the TTL on your record was set high before the change.
+Nothing is broken.
+You’re watching cached DNS expire at different rates around the world, because the TTL on your record was set high before the change.

 How TTL actually controls propagation